 - Optional file DXCStreamHistory.txt

-- Result of checking "Stream logging" in the DX Cluster window.
+- Result of checking "Stream logging" in the DX Cluster monitor window.

 - File DXLog.net.config.backup

 - A backup copy of the most recent working DXLog.net.config

 - Crash and error logging file